 Tell the full story: Clue site visitors in on the backstory behind your designs by writing short case studies.
 Mention the location, brief, dates, and any other information that can be relevant or that makes the project unique.
 Credit any collaborators who took part in the project, or the photographers who shot the images.

 Detail your services and offer online bookings: In case you operate as a freelance designer, elaborate on your different package plans and clearly mention pricing for everything from consultation to home styling to space planning.
-You can also encourage site visitors to book your services directly on your site by setting up an online booking system.
+You can also encourage site visitors to book your services directly on your site by setting up an online booking system, which works for different types of websites.

 Include testimonials, press and awards: People are more inclined to form a positive opinion of your services if they know that others think highly of it.
 Share clients’ positive experiences of working with you, and add any press coverage or awards that you may have received.